Red Pepper Chilli Sin Carne

 Chilli con carne’s origins are a little hazy, but it’s been a staple of American diets, especially in the southern states, since the early 19th century.
 The meatless version doesn’t have quite the same history, but its popularity has grown over the past few decades as more people opt for meat-free meals.
 Before I became a pescatarian, chilli con carne was one of my favourite dishes, and without meat, it still is.

-What can I serve with chilli sin carne?
+What can I serve with vegetarian chilli?

 Traditionally, chilli is a standalone dish.
 Many, especially Texans, would argue that its rich flavours should be enjoyed without any adornment.
 As chilli’s popularity spread beyond Texas, adaptations naturally emerged, like serving it with rice.
 While it is common in some places to add a side of tortilla chips or cornbread, it’s unclear when the rice and chilli pairing first occurred.
 However, it likely stemmed from the need to stretch the dish to feed more people.
 Rice, being cheap and plentiful, made perfect sense.